Heimsk/freelancing-website/README.md

 ### Description

-A simple freelancing website made with NextJS 13, SASS, HTML, Typescript, ade just for training and for fun
+A simple freelancing website made with NextJS 13, SASS, HTML and Typescript, made just for training and for fun

 ### Demo